This is how you master the 4 most difficult Spanish Grammar topics

 ACTOR 2

-La decisión es necesaria.
+La decisiĂłn es necesaria.

 (The decision is necessary.)

 There are other short words like lo that are not articles, even if they look like it.
-Stay untill the end if you want to find out what this little word actually does.

 Okay, now, what about adjectives?
 Those little words that tell if something is pretty, long, hot, or yellow.
 In English, they don’t change, no matter the object.
 In Spanish, they do.

 So, if an object is masculine like el vaso (the glass), its adjective, which comes right after, must also be masculine.
-For example:

-- El vaso lleno.
-La taza llena.
-(The full glass.
-The full cup.)
+El vaso lleno.
+La taza llena. | The full glass.
+The full cup. |

-- La silla amarilla.
-El cojín amarillo.
-(The yellow chair.
-The yellow cushion.)
+La silla amarilla.
+El cojĂn amarillo. | The yellow chair.
+The yellow cushion. |

-- La chaqueta negra.
-El bolígrafo negro.
-(The black jacket.
-The black pen.)
+La chaqueta negra.
+El bolĂgrafo negro. | The black jacket.
+The black pen. |

-3. Ser y estar (To be)
+3. Ser and estar (To be) in Spanish

 Turning the verb “to be” into two verbs in Spanish doesn’t have to be unpleasant.
 I promise you.
 Let’s go through several chunks together so you can split these two concepts in your head.